niupanyu/box2d/docs/overview.md

 ![Tunneling Effect](images/tunneling1.svg)

 Box2D contains specialized algorithms to deal with tunneling.
-First, the collision algorithms can interpolate the motion of two bodies to find the first time of impact (TOI).
+First, the collision algorithms can interpolate[插值] the motion of two bodies to find the first time of impact (TOI).
 Second, there is a sub-stepping solver that moves bodies to their first time of impact and then resolves the collision.